jmikedupont2/formal.land/docs/coq-of-ocaml/attributes.md

 the same code for a simpler boilerplate.

 ## coq_implicit
-The `[@coq_implicit "(A := ...)"]` attribute adds an arbitrary annotation on an OCaml identifier or constructor.
+The `[@coq_implicit "A" "..."]` attribute adds an arbitrary annotation on an OCaml identifier or constructor.
 We typically use this attribute to help Coq to infer implicit types where there is an ambiguity:
 ```ocaml
 let forget x = ()